MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 \subsection{Ablation Study on Input Variants}

-\paragraph{Impact of Few-Shot Prompts}
+\paragraph{Impact of Few-Shot Prompts.}

-We first evaluate the models' in-context learning capabilities by comparing their performance in zero-shot, 1-shot, and 3-shot settings.
-As shown in Figure~\ref{fig:input-variants}, the inclusion of few-shot examples yields only marginal and model-dependent performance gains.
-For instance, the top-performing model, Gemini-2.5-Pro, demonstrates a modest improvement from 4.77 in the zero-shot setting to 4.94 in the 3-shot setting.
-This suggests that highly capable models can effectively leverage in-context examples to better align their responses with the desired pedagogical style.
-However, this trend is not universal.
-The performance of GPT-4o, for example, slightly decreases from 3.23 (zero-shot) to 3.11 (1-shot), indicating that for certain models, few-shot examples might inadvertently act as a constraint rather than a useful guide.
+We evaluate in-context learning across zero-, 1-, and 3-shot settings.
+As shown in Figure~\ref{fig:input-variants}, few-shot prompting yields only marginal and model-dependent gains.
+While top-performing models, such as Gemini-2.5-Pro, improve slightly (4.69 to 4.86 in 3-shot), GPT-4o conversely exhibits performance degradation (3.18 to 3.09 in 1-shot).
 This variability suggests that while in-context learning can offer a slight advantage for state-of-the-art models, the foundational reasoning capabilities of the model remain the dominant factor for success on our benchmark.

-\paragraph{Impact of Student Queries}
+\paragraph{Impact of Student Queries.}

-To assess how textual context influences multimodal reasoning, we compare model performance under two conditions: with only the images as input (Zero-Shot) versus supplementing the image with a textual student query.
-The results reveal a universal and substantial performance improvement across all evaluated models upon the inclusion of a student query.
-The gains are significant, with score increases ranging from 0.41 points for Gemini-2.5-Pro (4.77 to 5.18) to a remarkable 0.99 points for Qwen2.5-VL-7B (2.71 to 3.70).
-This strong, consistent trend suggests that the textual query serves as a powerful focusing mechanism.
-It helps models ground their visual analysis and precisely identify the student's point of confusion, thereby bypassing the more ambiguous and error-prone task of inferring the problem from visual context alone.
+To evaluate the impact of textual context, we compare performance in the image-only setting (Zero-Shot) versus the setting supplemented by textual student queries.
+The inclusion of student queries yields universal gains across all models, ranging from +0.42 for Gemini-2.5-Pro (4.69 to 5.11) to +1.01 for Qwen2.5-VL-7B (2.52 to 3.53).
+This trend suggests that textual queries serve as a powerful focusing mechanism to ground visual analysis, bypassing the more ambiguous and error-prone task of inferring students' confusion from visual context alone.
 This finding underscores the critical role of explicit, text-based cues in enabling effective multimodal tutoring.

-\paragraph{Impact of Modality: Image vs. OCR-Text}
+\paragraph{Impact of Modality: Image vs. OCR-Text.}